stripe/stripe-apps/examples/setting-ui/README.md

 ## Running

 1. From the `stripe-apps/examples/etting-ui` directory, run `yarn` to install dependencies
-2. Once you have the `stripe-preview` CLI fork available locally, run the start command:
+2. Once you install the `stripe apps` CLI plugin, run the start command:

 ```
-stripe-preview apps start
+stripe apps start
 ```

 ## Unit test